DreamzUS/CarpentryBusiness/README.md

 Design the pseudocode for the following:

  A program that accepts data for an order number, customer name, wood type, number of characters, and color of characters.
 Display all the entered data and the final price for the sign.

-Hopefully you can find this if you're doing this for school.
-Feel free to copy and use this code for your answer ;)